aat440hz/RF433ANY-M5AtomS3LITE/README.md

 ## Usage

 1. Connect your RF433 hardware to the M5AtomS3LITE device and power it on.
-2. Upon receiving RF433 signals, the code decodes the signals and outputs timing information both to the serial interface and the M5AtomS3LITE LCD display.
+2. Upon receiving RF433 signals, the code decodes the signals and outputs timing information to the serial interface.

 ## Credits